HACCP resource

 Risk score columns

-Probability, severity, residual risk — three columns so you can show the reasoning, not just the outcome.
-That's what makes the CCP decisions defensible.
+Probability, severity, and residual risk stay visible so you can show the reasoning, not just the outcome.
+That is what makes the CCP decisions defensible.

 Control measures kept separate from the CCP column

 A lot of templates muddle these two things together.
-This one doesn't.
-The designation — CCP, PPR, OPRP — sits in its own column so the logic is clear when someone reviews it later.
+This one does not.
+The designation, CCP, PPR, or OPRP, sits in its own column so the logic is clear when someone reviews it later.

 Start with the process, not the form

 Most templates hand you a blank table and expect you to figure out the rest.
-The good ones are built around how food actually moves through a site — from goods in, through every prep and cook step, to the point it leaves.
-If your template isn't structured around that flow, you're fighting it from day one.
+The good ones are built around how food actually moves through a site, from goods in, through every prep and cook step, to the point it leaves.
+If your template is not structured around that flow, you are fighting it from day one.

-If the control logic doesn't work on shift, it doesn't work
+If the control logic does not work on shift, it does not work

 A template is a starting point, not a finished document

 No generic template reflects your operation.
-It gets you to a better first draft faster — but someone with knowledge of the site still needs to review it, challenge the assumptions, and sign off.
-That part doesn't get skipped.
+It gets you to a better first draft faster, but someone with knowledge of the site still needs to review it, challenge the assumptions, and sign off.
+That part does not get skipped.

 Ready to start?